 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.

 Ans: The geometric mean ldl is estimated to be 4.72mg/dl among subjects who die within 5 years of study entry and 4.81mg/dl among subjects who survive at least 4 years.
 A comparison of the two groups thus estimates that the ldl is 1.9% higher among subjects who survive 5 years relative to those who die within 5 years.
 This observed difference is statistically different from 0 (P < 0.05), with a 95% confidence interval suggesting that the observed difference is what might be typically observed if the true difference between survivors and nonsurvivors was such that the geometric mean for survivors was anywhere between 0.4% and 3.8% higher than that for nonsurvivors.
 We thus reject the null hypothesis of no association between survival time and ldl at study entry in favor of a trend toward higher ldl among subjects surviving the longer period of time.

+5/5 for performing an appropriate analysis

+3.5/5 for reporting the association appropriately

+Wrong report the geometric means of each groups (-1)

+Wrong report the point estimate(ratio of geometric mean) (-1)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Wrong interpretation of CI (-1)

+Total: 6.5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).